Actress Yetunde Barnabas surprised with Range Rover by hubby as 'push' gift

 - Nollywood's Yetunde Barnabas was well compensated by her footballer husband for carrying their beautiful daughter

-- The Miss Pepeye actress on her Instagram page showed off her bright red Range Rover and the moment she sighted it
+- The Miss Pepeye actress showed off her bright red Range Rover and her reaction the moment she sighted it on her Instagram page

 The movie star was pleasantly surprised with a Range River, a push gift, for having their daughter.